Skip navigation

 What is it used for?

 A PKU test is used to see if a newborn has high blood levels of Phe in their blood.
-This may mean the baby has PKU.
-More tests may be needed to confirm or rule out a diagnosis.
+Though PKU is rare, all newborns in the United States are tested for it.
+That's because:

 Why does my baby need a PKU screening test?

-• Delayed development
+• Delayed development.

-• Intellectual difficulties
+• Intellectual and/or learning difficulties.

-• A musty odor in the breath, skin, and/or urine (pee)
+• A musty odor in the breath, skin, and/or urine (pee).

-• Unusually small head (microcephaly)
+• Unusually small head (microcephaly).

 What happens during a PKU screening test?